retro-31/docker-spark-cluster/README.md

 # What's left to do?

-* Right now to run applications in deploy-mode cluster is necessary to specify arbitrary driver port.
+* Right now, to run applications in the deploy-mode cluster, an arbitrary driver port must be specified.

-* The spark submit entry in the start-spark.sh is unimplemented, the submit used in the demos can be triggered from any worker
+* The spark-submit entry in the start-spark.sh is unimplemented; the submit used in the demos can be triggered by any worker